10 Perfume Trends To Watch In 2025, By Top Fragrance Experts

 Stina Seger, cofounder and creative director of Bibbi Parfum, predicts we’ll see a rise in fresh, green and crunchy notes in this year’s fragrance offerings.
 This time, though, brands will do away with the usuals (think eucalyptus, basil and fig) and welcome unlikely notes of seaweed or algae. “[These] bring a unique and briny freshness to perfume,” says Seger.
 Slightly salty, they balance typically sweet, tropical notes that we know and love, such as coconut and vanilla, to create something totally genderless.

-Try Marks & Spencer Ocean Musk Eau de Toilette, £6, with warm neroli and skinlike musk, and Dries Van Noten Mystic Moss Eau de Toilette, £190, with woody oakmoss, salty algae extract and spicy cardamom.
-While it contains neither seaweed nor algae, Bibbi Swimming Pool Eau de Parfum, £225, boasts a similar savoury element thanks to wet grass, fresh basil and zingy spearmint.
+Try Charlotte Tilbury Calm Bliss Eau de Parfum, $150, with lotus flower and water accord, and Dries Van Noten Mystic Moss Eau de Toilette, $218, with woody oakmoss, salty algae extract and spicy cardamom.
+Salt & Stone Bergamot & Hinoki Body and Hair Fragrance Mist, $61, boasts a similar savory element thanks to red algae and citrus.

-AdvertisementADVERTISEMENT

 “Niche” perfumes (like Creed, Maison Crivelli and D.S. & Durga) are typically created by an in-house perfumer and sold in small batches at exclusive retailers.
 But Viola Levy, beauty journalist and founder of Smart Beauty Creative, believes that they’ll become more accessible in 2025, all while retaining the appeal of a luxury perfume.
-“Cult skincare brand Merit, Arkive by Adam Reed and deodorant line AKT London are worlds away from traditional luxury perfume [brands] but they are revitalising the world of niche scents — as well as making them more affordable,” says Levy.
+“Cult skincare brand Merit and deodorant line AKT London are worlds away from traditional luxury perfume [brands] but they are revitalizing the world of niche scents — as well as making them more affordable,” says Levy.

+AdvertisementADVERTISEMENT

-Merit Retrospect L’Extrait de Parfum, £79, has made waves among beauty editors and fragrance enthusiasts thanks to a powdery and peaceful blend of musk, vanilla, violet and rose.
-Arkive Decorated Woods, £30, combines zesty ginger and bergamot with all-encompassing frankincense for a perfume that is truly unique, while AKT Deodorant Balm After Thunder, £21, marries eucalyptus with pine and rosemary for an invigorating scent that lasts for hours on end.
+Merit Retrospect L’Extrait de Parfum, $92, has made waves among beauty editors and fragrance enthusiasts thanks to a powdery and peaceful blend of musk, vanilla, violet and rose.
+AKT Deodorant Balm After Thunder, £29, marries eucalyptus with pine and rosemary for an invigorating scent that lasts for hours on end.

 Sweetness And Light